War and Society, MA

 Why War and Society at Swansea?

-You will study on our stunning Singleton Park campus, in parkland overlooking Swansea Bay on the edge of the Gower Peninsula.
+War and Society is widely regarded as a specialist strength of Swansea University.
+You will study on our stunning Singleton Park Campus, overlooking Swansea Bay on the edge of the Gower Peninsula.

 Your War and Society Experience